Last Updated: 15.10.2017

 Let’s take a look at a couple of splits:

-As you can see with these examples, each muscle group gets trained once per week or every 7th day, making them low-frequency programs.
+As you can see with these examples, each muscle group gets trained once per week or every 7th day, making them low-frequency routines.

 The problem with such low-frequency training is the fact that you’re not utilizing your week the best way you can.